 If you’ve enjoyed reading this blog please subscribe by email, ‘like’ the Normal for Glastonbury facebook page and contribute your own stories and comments, and share my blog and facebook posts (this is really important – it’s how I reach more readers!).
 See my ’Hire Me’ page if you’d like to pay me to help you with your own projects, you can also check out how to support this blog,

 Would you like to commission me to write an article about what you do, for Normal For Glastonbury?
 You’d be reaching thousands of readers who love the Town.
 Please click here for more information.
-This post was not commissioned, I wrote it to support the cafe and art project.
-Photos, video and text copyright Vicki Steward.
+This post was not commissioned.
+Photos and text copyright Vicki Steward.